 What is your must stock meat?
 For a long while now that has been skinless boneless chicken breasts.
 They are like blank canvas that you can easily transform into delicious healthy meals.
 When in a pinch, I just do a simple pan frying and scour sauces and simple salad to go with it.
-Other times, I may do something more, ummm… complicated, yeah like this super simple recipe below 🙂
+Other times, I may do something more, ummm… complicated, yeah like this super simple Asian marinated chicken recipe below :)

 Now, just how complicated though?
 Fear not, let’s make sure you have the following: soy sauce, tomato ketchup, oyster sauce (or use hoisin sauce), shaoxing (or sake), sambal oelek (or sriracha), palm sugar (or brown sugar, or even plain granulated sugar), sesame oil (or olive oil is okay too), some garlic and ginger.
 If you have those in your pantry, you can easily make this, in big batches is okay too if you are in the mood to entertain.
 So let’s start cooking!

 - 800 gram boneless skinless chicken breast, cut into thin slices (about 1/2 inch thickness)

 - 3 garlic, minced

 - 2 tablespoon soy sauce

 - 2 tablespoon oyster sauce (or hoisin sauce)

 - 2 tablespoon Shaoxing wine (or Japanese sake)